Vogelbach’s homer lifts Mariners to first interleague win

+MILWAUKEE (AP) — The Seattle Mariners felt right at home at Miller Park even though it had been nine years since their last visit.

+“The ball does fly here.
+It’s a very hitter-friendly ballpark,” Mariners manager Scott Servais said.
+“It’s a new place for us and our guys were anxious to get up there tonight.”

-MILWAUKEE (AP) — Daniel Vogelbach hit a two-run homer to lift the Seattle Mariners to an 8-3 win over the Milwaukee Brewers on Tuesday night for their first interleague win in five tries this season.
+Daniel Vogelbach hit a two-run homer and the Mariners had 12 hits in an 8-3 win over the Brewers on Tuesday night for their first interleague win in five tries this season.

+“He’s having fun playing and coming to the park every day, and he’s got big-time power,” Servais said of his burly first baseman.

-Marco Gonzales (9-6) pitched five innings to earn his fourth consecutive win for the Mariners, who are playing at Miller Park for the first time since 2010.
+Marco Gonzales (9-6) pitched five innings to earn his fourth consecutive win for the Mariners.
 Four Mariners’ relievers shut out the Brewers over the final four innings.

 After the Brewers got a run in the first, the Mariners scored four times in the third off Milwaukee starter Zach Davies (7-2).
 J.P.
 Crawford drove in a run with a triple and Domingo Santana plated another with a double off the glove of Milwaukee shortstop Orlando Arcia.
 Vogelbach capped it with his 19th homer, a two-run, 419-foot shot into the second deck in right.